angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ### Red

 Red is obviously a staple for DDEFT and often for DDFT too.
-It enables :card[Burning Wish] in the main deck as a tutor for both the combo elements and other toolbox cards.
+It enables :card[Burning Wish] in the maindeck as a tutor for both the combo elements and other toolbox cards.
 From the side it can provide access to alternative win conditions like :card[Empty the Warrens] and a plethora of removal for different scenarios such as :card[Abrade], :card[By Force] or :card[Rending Volley] to